itsplawan/itsplawan.github.io/_posts/2024-01-18-outsourcing-business-venture-summary.md

 ---

 ## Overview
-I am considering establishing an outsourcing firm specializing in financial reporting for venture-backed startups and medium-sized companies in the Technology, Media, and Telecommunications (TMT) industries.
+Are you considering establishing an outsourcing firm?
+One which specializes in financial reporting for venture-backed startups and medium-sized companies in the Technology, Media, and Telecommunications (TMT) industries.
 The primary services offered will include bookkeeping, payroll services, annual statutory financial reporting, and annual report production.

 ## Key Points
 1. **Target Market:**